 How Do You Determine Just Compensation in Eminent Domain Cases?

-The question is how much?
+The key question is: How much?
 Determining just compensation can be complicated and is frequently litigated in eminent domain cases.

-This article will give an overview of the factors that can go into determining just compensation.
-Since this area of law varies by state and can be very complicated, it’s wise to consult with an experienced eminent domain attorney about your situation if you’re facing an eminent domain action.
+This article will overview some of the factors that can go into determining just compensation.
+Since this area of law varies by state and can be very complex, it’s wise to consult with an experienced eminent domain attorney if you’re involved in an eminent domain action.

 What Is the Power of Eminent Domain?

-As McFarland explains, eminent domain is when a state or federal government takes private property for public use.
-As a matter of terminology, a government agency or other entity that exercises the eminent domain power is referred to as a “condemning authority” or “condemnor.”
+Eminent domain is when a state or federal government takes private property for public use.
+The government agency or other entity that exercises the eminent domain power is called a “condemning authority” or “condemnor.”

-- The taking must be for a public use
+- The taking must be for a public use; and

 In the 2005 case Kelo v.
-City of New London, the U.S. Supreme Court established that the concept of “public use” is quite broad.
-Practically, this means that even though the requirements for “public use” vary according to state statutes, it’s generally very hard for a property owner to successfully challenge the government’s need for public use.
+City of New London, the U.S. Supreme Court established that “public use” is quite broad.
+Though public use criteria vary by state law, it’s generally difficult for a property owner to successfully challenge the government on public use.

 Challenges to the just compensation requirement are more often successful.
 The property owner can argue that the government’s offer is too low based on the value of the land and can demand that the amount of just compensation be increased.
 Real estate appraisers and other experts are often involved on both sides of these cases to argue about the property’s value.